weloxux/butt/README.md

 ```

-When you run this file, you'd see the following:
+When you run this file, you'll see the following (old screenshot without mvbutton):

 ![butt](https://raw.githubusercontent.com/weloxux/butt/master/scrot.png)